Legofit

 # Summed probability of ignored improbable events: 3.515617e-04

 This "summed probability" can exceed 1, because it sums across several probability distributions.
 Nonetheless, when it is small, that is an indication that we have not ignored much of any of these distributions.
+To rexpress this as a fraction of the of the total probability mass, run legosim with argument -d 1.
+This ignores all events, so the summed probability of ignored events will be an integer, which equals the number of probability distributions involved.
+Divide the original summed probability by this number to express it as a fraction of total probability mass.

 To simulate site pattern counts across an entire genome, use the -U option, whose argument give the expected number of mutations per generation per haploid genome.
 This argument should equal $\mu L$, where $\mu$ is the mutation rate per nucleotide site per generation, and $L$ is the number of nucleotide sites sequenced per haploid genome, including monomorphic sites but excluding those that fail quality control.
 For example, adding -U 18 to the command above led to the following output: